kubecost/docs/custom-prom.md

 This config needs to be added to `extraScrapeConfigs` in the Prometheus configuration.
 Example [extraScrapeConfigs.yaml](./images/extraScrapeConfigs.yaml)

 3. By default, the Prometheus chart included with Kubecost (bundled-Prometheus) contains scrape configs optimized for Kubecost-required metrics.
 You need to add those scrape configs jobs into your existing Prometheus setup to allow Kubecost to provide more accurate cost data and optimize the required resources for your existing Prometheus.
-You can find the full scrape configs of our bundled-Prometheus at this [LINK](https://github.com/kubecost/cost-analyzer-helm-chart/blob/7c0a385b878829510eafaeff4ddf534196985040/cost-analyzer/charts/prometheus/values.yaml#L1160-L1416).
-You can check [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) for more information about scrape config, or check this [documentation](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/additional-scrape-config.md) if you are using Prometheus operator.
+You can find the full scrape configs of our bundled-Prometheus [here](https://github.com/kubecost/cost-analyzer-helm-chart/blob/7c0a385b878829510eafaeff4ddf534196985040/cost-analyzer/charts/prometheus/values.yaml#L1160-L1416).
+You can check [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) for more information about the scrape config, or read this [documentation](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/additional-scrape-config.md) if you are using Prometheus Operator.

 ### Recording rules